 You must file a medical malpractice lawsuit against the at-fault party before the statute of limitations expires.
 In Maryland, the statute of limitations for medical malpractice lawsuits is five years from the date the malpractice was committed or three years from the date the injury was first discovered, whichever comes first.

 For example, say the medical malpractice was committed on January 1st, 2020, but you are not made aware of your injuries until July 1st, 2020.
 In this case, you would have until July 1st, 2023 to file a medical malpractice lawsuit against the at-fault party.
 If you miss this deadline, you will most likely lose the right to recover compensation for your injuries.

 How Can A Medical Malpractice Attorney Help?

-Medical malpractice cases are extremely complicated, which is why you will need to seek legal representation from an experienced attorney in order to win compensation.
+Medical malpractice cases are extremely complicated, which is why you will need to seek legal representation from an experienced personal injury attorney in order to win compensation.
 The attorneys at Malloy Law Offices, LLC can handle every aspect of your medical malpractice claim, including: